wilsonte-umich/mdi-suite-template/pipelines/README.md

 sets environment variable "ABC_DEF", e.g., '--n-cpu' becomes N_CPU, etc.

-Additionally, the launcher sets the following derivative environment variables, which are useful for locating files and other purposes:
+Additionally, the launcher sets the following derivative environment variables, which are useful for locating files and for other purposes:

 | variable name | value | description |
 |---------------|---------------|-------------|